Cwantic/Documentation/Explorer/index.md

 ![Image](../Images/Explorer7.jpg)

-Click [here](https://documentation.metapiping.com/Python/info.html) to have more information about python script creation for a project.
+Click [here](https://documentation.metapiping.com/Python/Info.html) to have more information about python script creation for a project.

 Click [here](https://documentation.metapiping.com/Settings/General.html) to see how to define a python script as default "information script" in the settings.

+## 4. External opening

+User can **Right click** a *.fre file in Windows explorer and ask to open it with MetaPiping.

+A project will be created with a study and a complete connection of the internal MetaL to this file + solver PIPESTRESS.

+Click [here](https://documentation.metapiping.com/Explorer/Study.html) to have more information about PIPESTRESS **bricks**.